 Three Questions Medical Affairs Needs to Answer to Nail HCP Engagements

-by Aswin Chandrakantan, MD, Chief Medical Officer, Komodo Health February 24, 2021
+by Aswin Chandrakantan, MD, Chief Medical Officer and SVP of Corporate Development February 24, 2021

 For healthcare providers (HCPs), the pandemic has introduced a host of medical complexities while creating a massive surge in telehealth engagement.
 Clinicians have less time and fewer channels to keep up with the rapidly evolving science and a host of new gaps in care created by a digital-first healthcare landscape.